Introduction to causatr

 Learning more

-causatr includes detailed vignettes for each estimation method: g-computation, IPW, matching, longitudinal ICE, and methodological triangulation.
+causatr includes detailed vignettes for each estimation method: g-computation, IPW, matching, longitudinal ICE, transportability, and methodological triangulation.
 Use vignette(package = "causatr") to see all available vignettes.